strapi/strapi/docs/3.0.0-beta.x/concepts/middlewares.md

 ## Configuration and activation

-To configure the middlewares of your application, you need to edit the `./config/middleware.js` file in your Strapi app.
+To configure the middlewares of your application, you need to create or edit the `./config/middleware.js` file in your Strapi app.

 By default this file doesn't exist, you will have to create it.

-**Avaialbe options**
+**Availabe options**

 - `timeout` (integer): Defines the maximum allowed milliseconds to load a middleware.
 - `load` (Object): Configuration middleware loading.
 See details [here](#load-order)